ajskateboarder/wordsmyth/README.md

 # Usage

-Wordsmyth is available as a browser extension, self-hostable web API, and a command line application.
-Every quickstart except for the extensions use Docker, and you might want to install it!
+This section is for self-hosting the services to do your own indexing.
+Every quickstart uses Docker, and you should [install it](https://docs.docker.com/engine/install/) for consistent behavior.

 ## Web API

-You can spawn all the infrastructure with the prebuilt images on `ghcr.io` without cloning anything:
+You can spawn all the infrastructure with prebuilt images from GHCR without cloning anything:

 ```bash
 curl https://raw.githubusercontent.com/themysticsavages/wordsmyth/\